al-research/al-research.github.io/content/christianity/answering-is-the-injeel-corrupted/index.md

       </tr>
     </tbody>
     </table>
-    Some Bible versions such as NIV and ESV have made this the same, though others are
+    Some Bible versions such as NIV and ESV have made this the same, though others like NRSV, KJV and NKJV used different numbers.
   </li>
 </ul>